 If you can’t be that person for him or her, it will isolate the two of you from each other.

-Many people work through their problems not just by seeking advice from others but from talking about it to someone who genuinely cares and wants to listen.
+Many people work through their problems not just by seeking advice from others but also by talking about them with someone who genuinely cares and wants to listen.

 If the two of you can’t be that person for each other, should it come as a surprise to you that one or both of you have fallen out of love?

-Ask questions, share opinions, open about feelings and talk to your partner.
+Ask questions, share opinions, be open about feelings, and talk to your partner.

 5. You neglect each other’s needs